wzab/qemu/WZDAQ1.rst

    After that the data must follow.

+The compilation has been tested for targets:
+./configure --target-list=x86_64-softmmu,arm-softmmu,aarch64-softmmu

 To compile, you should add :czmq" to the list of libraries.
 I have called in "build" directory the following command:

     LIBS="-lczmq" make

 after the configure is done.